gSchool/js-basic-training/markdown/leveraging_multiple_functions.md

 }
 ```

-Already we see that familiarity with built in methods will serve me in making the functions I need.
+Already we see that familiarity with built in methods will serve us in making the functions I need.
 Let's continue now in making the `getSecondWordFrom` function:

 ```javascript
 function getSecondWordFrom(words) {